 If the retainer is consumed before finishing the job, the monthly fee may be an option until the job is done.
 In case the retainer isn’t consumed fully, the private investigator typically issues a refund.

-The amount required for the retainer varies according to the case and amount of work needed from the private investigator.
+The amount required for the retainer upfront varies according to the case and investigative services provided by the private investigator.

 Hiring a PI is Well Worth the Cost

 Many Americans don’t trust the police to carry out full and fair investigations.